egapool/go-liquid/README.md

 go-liquid is an implementation of the Liquid (by Quoine) API (public and private) in Golang.

-This version implement V1.1 Bittrex API and the new HMAC authentification.
+This version implement v2 Liquid API.

 ## Import
 	import "github.com/egapool/go-liquid"